isabella232/offer-decisioning.en/help/offer-library/using/creating-personalized-offers.md

         >[!NOTE]
         >
-        >Content can only be dragged and dropped from the Asset Picker in the left panel.
+        >Contents can only be dragged and dropped from the Asset Picker in the left panel.
 Only content corresponding to the placement's content type is available for use.

         ![](assets/offer_drag_content.png)